fbpx

 Exceptional Programs

-Many of the Day Home’s children live in situations experiencing anxiety and adversity, which researchers have shown disrupts brain circuits that lead to problems with literacy and cause health problems later in life.
 In order for children to succeed, certain factors must be present, which Saint Vincent’s strives to provide:

 • A calm, safe learning environment